 Please note, links to all the Freedom Essays are included at the end of this essay.
 Open any essay to read, print, download, share or listen to it (as a podcast).

 This is Freedom Essay 48

 Written by Jeremy Griffith, 2017

 In FREEDOM: The End Of The Human Condition it is finally explained that far from being the flawed, banishment-deserving, bad, even evil creatures we have for so long been portrayed as, humans are actually the heroes of the story of life on Earth, and so extraordinarily wonderful that we could be considered divine beings!
-(This breakthrough redeeming explanation of the human condition is also presented in F. Essay 5.)
+(This breakthrough redeeming explanation of the human condition is also presented in Video/F. Essay 3.)